jere-mie/easy-masm/docs/uwindsor.md

 ## How to Access Easy-MASM in the Meantime

 Luckily, even with GitHub blocked you can still access Easy-MASM easily.
-You have to main options:
+You have two main options:

 ### Use a VPN